-Adolescence Education (BA)
+Adolescence Education (BS)

 Introduction

 Professional sequences in Adolescence Education give teacher candidates a thorough foundation in the many facets of modern American secondary education and a gradually increasing exposure to the realities of the classroom.
 A broad range of field experiences, from observation and tutoring to a full semester of student teaching, is an essential part of the curriculum.
 Each program also includes an integrated sequence of subject-area courses offered by one or more of the academic departments at the college.
-The Adolescence Education program offers nine certification programs at the Adolescence Level — grades 7 through 12.
+The Adolescence Education program offers seven certification programs at the Adolescence Level — grades 7 through 12.

 Licensure Disclosure